Kansas Sports Betting

 No state laws specifically mention Kansas online poker, but it doesn’t need to.
 Any form of unsanctioned “gambling” is considered illegal.
 It is a misdemeanor offense to participate as a player with a punishment of up to six months in jail and a fine of up to $1,000.

-Kansas has not yet made any serious efforts to legalize online gambling and there is no talk of lawmakers taking up the issue as all the focus today is on sports betting.
+Kansas has not yet made any serious efforts to legalize online gambling and there is no talk of lawmakers taking up the issue.
+However, sweepstakes casinos are available to players in the state and provide a similar experience.